By Natasha Gayle - Updated October 23, 2020

 Chipped teeth are a common problem for Americans.
-Many of the foods that we eat contain solid ingredients such as seeds, nuts, and occasionally bones, which can be very adept at chipping and breaking teeth.
-The repair of chipped teeth can often mean less than affordable dental work.
-How can you get affordable dental enamel repair once your enamel chips or breaks?
-While every oral situation may be different, here are 4 common fixes for chipped or broken teeth.
+Many of the foods that we eat contain solid ingredients, such as seeds, nuts and occasionally bones, which can be very adept at chipping and breaking teeth.
+Plus the occasional fall or hit in the mouth can leave lasting damage, especially if the tooth enamel has been weakened over time by tooth decay.
+How can you get affordable dental enamel repair once your enamel chips, cracks or breaks?
+While every oral situation may be different, here are 4 common fixes for chipped, cracked or broken teeth.

 Occasionally, a chip in your enamel will be small enough to be unnoticeable to the eye.
+A chip or "craze line" are mild cracks in your outer enamel.
 However, even a small chip can eventually lead to a sharp point on your tooth – a point definitely noticeable to your tongue!
 In this situation, a dentist can often file and polish slightly to knock off the sharp edge.
 This filing process is the most affordable dental option for chipped teeth – if your chip is this small, then there may be no other work needed.

-If a larger portion of your tooth has been compromised, a dentist may need to cap it with a crown – a hard, protective cover which fits over the top of your broken tooth.
+Broken cusps are breaks in the pointed chewing surfaces of your teeth.
+Often, these do not require treatment at all.
+But if a larger portion of your tooth has been compromised, a dentist may need to cap the tooth with a crown – a hard, protective cover which fits over the top of your broken tooth.
 In order for a dentist to place a crown, you must have enough of the original tooth remaining for the crown to attach to.
 The crown will keep your enamel from chipping further, and will protect the remaining broken part.

 In some cases, your tooth may break off to the point that a composite or a crown cannot be used.
-If your tooth is broken or cracked to this extent, your dentist may have to pull your tooth, then add a replacement tooth in its place.
+If you have a severely broken or cracked tooth, your dentist may have to pull your tooth, then add a replacement tooth in its place.
+Or a root to surface fracture may occur, where the break starts in the root and works its way up.
+This fracture can easily become infected and frequently results in an extraction.
 Replacement teeth can be added in the form of a partial denture, a permanent bridge, or individual implants.
 Your most affordable dental option is always to save your original tooth, if possible – pulling and replacing a tooth should be your last resort.
 Still, while implants can be very expensive, an affordable dental plan or insurance may be able to cut the cost.